-Ladies and gentlemen welcome back to TinyBlueGames, my name is Csaw and today we are talking about RuneScape mobile in 2019.
-Specifically, we will be looking at Old School RuneScape (OSRS) on Android.
+Ladies and gentlemen welcome back to TinyBlueGames, my name is Csaw (Chris).
+Today, we are talking about RuneScape mobile in 2019.
+Specifically, we will be looking at Old School RuneScape (OSRS) on Android devices.
 As I am a relatively new player to OSRS, this post will be focused on my first impressions of the game and how it runs on mobile devices.
-This post does have a companion video that can be found below, and it is actually the first video on our secondary channel TinyBlueGames Mobile!
+This post does have a companion video that can be found below, which is actually the first video on our secondary channel TinyBlueGames Mobile!

 Is Old School RuneScape Free to Play?

 The short answer is yes, you can play Old School RuneScape Mobile for free.
-The game has the same revenue model as OSRS, and you can even use the same account on both mobile and desktop.
-You have the choice of playing on either a free or member’s server.
-As you would imagine it is free to play on the free severs, but you require a membership subscription in order to access the member’s servers.
+The game has the same revenue model as the desktop version of OSRS, and you can even use the same account on both mobile and desktop.
+When entering the game you will have the choice of playing on either a free or member’s server.
+As you would imagine it is free to play on the free servers and requires a membership subscription in order to access the member servers.
 The membership costs about $12 Canadian a month and offers many exclusive features, including exclusive content.
-There is, however, a 7-day membership trial that you can use once, and there is always the ability to use in-game gold to pay for a membership if you ever desire to experience the content on the other side of the pay wall.
+There is, however, a 7-day membership trial that you can use once.
+You also have the ability to use in-game gold to pay for a membership, if you do ever want to try out the content on the other side of this paywall.

-It’s super easy to join the game!
-If you don’t have an existing OSRS account just create an account online, or once you have downloaded the game it will prompt you to create an account when opening the game.
-You can find the app on both the Google Play Store and The Apple App Store for free.
-Once you have RuneScape downloaded, and an account created you can go ahead and join a free server.
+Yes, it’s super easy to join the game!
+If you don’t have an existing OSRS account just create an account online, or once you have downloaded the game it will prompt you to create an account when you first open the game.
+You can find the app on both the Google Play Store and the Apple App Store for free.
+Once you have RuneScape downloaded, and an account created, you can go ahead and join a free server.

 What Kind of Content Does OSRS Offer?

-The content is probably what makes Old School RuneScape the most different when comparing it to other MMORPGs.
-Unlike other MMOs, RuneScape tends to be less linear and allows the player to choose how they would like to progress their character.
-Below is a short list of just some of the things you can do in-game (note that some content is locked behind a membership subscription):
+The content is probably what makes Old School RuneScape the most different when comparing it to other Massive Multiplayer Online Role-Playing Games MMORPGs.
+Unlike other MMORPGs, RuneScape tends to be less linear and allows the player to choose how they would like to progress their character.
+Below is a short list of just some of the activities you can do in-game (note that some content is locked behind a membership subscription):

 - Earn quest points to spend on rewards

-- Train mining and smiting to make and sell your own armor
+- Train your mining and smithing skills to make and sell your own armour

 - Explore the world and learn about the lore

-- Train fishing, cooking, woodcutting, and fire making to make and sell your own food
+- Train your fishing, cooking, woodcutting, and fire-making skills to make and sell your own food

 - Meet friends and tackle difficult content together